'Horrendous. Catastrophic': Menacing Michael Leaves Florida Devastated, Heads for Carolinas

+From Florida to Alabama and Georgia to the Carolinas, over 900,000 homes and businesses have lost electricity.

-Hurricane Michael was downgraded to a tropical storm early Thursday morning after smashing into the Sunshine State with 155 mile-an-hour winds, leaving a path of massive destruction as it shredded a path across the Panhandle.
+Hurricane Michael was downgraded to a tropical storm early Thursday morning after smashing into the Sunshine State with 155 mile-an-hour winds, nearly a Category 5 storm, leaving a path of massive destruction as it shredded a path across the Panhandle.

 "It's absolutely horrendous.
 Catastrophic," Florida resident Sally Crown said.
 "There's flooding.
 Boats on the highway.
 A house on the highway.
 Houses that have been there forever are just shattered."